On Schr\"{o}dinger Operators Modified by $\delta$ Interactions: Modifications by Interactions in Regular Cases

-Some of the books in the context of point interactions use the notation $\Gamma$ for the function $\Phi$ here.
+Some of the books in the context of point interactions use the notation $\Gamma$ for our choice $\Phi$.
 Here and subsequently, as emphasized in the introduction, we assume that $H_0=-\frac{\hbar^2}{2m} \frac{d^2}{dx^2}+V(x)$ satisfies some conditions: \begin{itemize} \item $H_0$ is self-adjoint on some dense domain $D(H_0) \subset L^2(\mathbb{R})$, \item Spectrum of $H_0$ is a disjoint union of discrete $\sigma_d(H_0)$ (set of eigenvalues) and (absolutely) continuous spectrum $\sigma_c(H_0)$, \item The discrete spectrum has no accumulation point, \item For stability, we assume $H_0$ has spectrum bounded below, \end{itemize} and these assumptions are assumed to hold in higher dimensions as well.
 These conditions on the spectrum put some mild restrictions on the potential $V$.
-Some of the possible choices are stated in the classical work of Reed and Simon \cite{ReedSimonv4}.
+Some of the possible classes of potentials are listed in the classical work of Reed and Simon \cite{ReedSimonv4}.

 Then, we claim our first result about the spectral properties of the Hamiltonian (\ref{Hamiltonian}): \begin{myproposition} Let $\phi_k(x)$ be the bound state wave function of $H_0$ associated with the bound state energy $E_k$.
-Then, the bound state energy $E_{k}^{*}$, when $H_0$ is modified (perturbed) with a delta function interaction ($-\alpha \delta(x)$), satisfies the equation
+Then, the bound state energy $E_{k}^{*}$, when $H_0$ is modified (perturbed) with a $\delta$ function interaction ($-\alpha \delta(x)$), satisfies the equation

 if $\phi_k(0) \neq 0$ for this particular $k$.
 If for this choice of $k$ we have $\phi_k(0)=0$, the bound state energy does not change, $E_{k}^{*}=E_k$.
-Moreover, the continuous spectrum of the Hamiltonian modified with delta interaction is the same as that of $H_0$. \end{myproposition}
+Moreover, the continuous spectrum of the Hamiltonian modified with $\delta$ interaction is the same as that of $H_0$. \end{myproposition}

 \begin{proof} We first explicitly show how the pole structure of the full Green's function $G(x,y|E)$ is rearranged and the poles of $G_0(x,y|E)$, which explicitly appears as an additive factor in $G(x,y|E)$ actually are cancelled and new poles appear.
 Note that from the explicit expression of the full Green's function (\ref{GreensfunctionNR}), one may expect that the poles of the full Green's function may contain the poles of $G_0$ as well as the zeroes of the function $\Phi(E)$.
 Using the eigenfunction expansion of the Green's function (\ref{greenfuncexpansion}) and splitting the term in the summation associated with the isolated simple eigenvalue $E_k$ of $H_0$, we obtain